A few things to know before buying this:

 -Yes this works on 1978/79 Broncos

--1975 and older trucks require parts to replace the steering box with a modern SD box that is not yet ready for sale.
-These trucks have rear pointing pitman arms that interfere with this new track bar bracket.
+-1975 and older trucks require going to a later steering box with a forward pointing pitman arm, or cutting up your engine crossmember and adding a 2005-07 SD steering box.
+Earlier trucks have rear pointing pitman arms that interfere with this new track bar bracket.

 -If you half a half ton 4wd with leaf springs (most supercabs), do not buy this kit.
 You need my F250 4wd lowboy kit.